clagraff/clagraff.github.io/_posts/2020-01-08-darn-defaults.md

 # The Setup

 A little bit of background is needed to have a comprehensive picture.
-This story revolves around our Product API, our Authorization API, and the company's Authorization management system.
+This story revolves around our `Product API`, our `Authorization API`, and the company's `Authorization Management System` or `ams` for short.

-To keep things simple: the Product API allows clients to get product information, assuming they are authorized.
-The company's authorization management system (auth system) is the source-of-truth on whether a client is authorized or not.
-The Authorization API exists to mediate interactions between our Product API and this source-of-truth.
+To keep things simple: the `Product API` allows clients to interact with product information, assuming they are authorized.
+The company's `ams` is the source-of-truth on whether a client is authorized or not.
+The `Authorization API` exists to mediate interactions between our Product API and this source-of-truth.

 Why the middleman?
+Couldn't the `Product API` directly interact with the `ams`?

-The Authorization API supports an in-memory cache of authorized clients, as well as a database fallback which is periodically updated.
-All in case the company's auth system in down or unavailable, which happens often.
+Well, the `Authorization API` supports an in-memory cache of previously authorized clients, and a database fallback in casethe cache is empty and `ams` is down.

 So the auth flow is like this: